llamacademy/chicken-defense/README.md

 You can find tutorials covering the majority of this repository on this [YouTube Playlist](https://www.youtube.com/watch?v=1wHXuPVJvDo&list=PLllNmP7eq6TRXItEcn9gEjZQkSTFVkvuE)

 ## Important Notes
 Most **ART** Assets here are NOT licensed under the MIT license as the rest of the project is.
-Please carefully review the LICESE file in any sub-folder for and overriding license for that particular asset.
+Please carefully review the LICENSE file in any sub-folder for and overriding license for that particular asset.

 Notably, the Llama model **cannot** be used in any published game or work.
 All rights there are reserved by LlamAcademy.
+Special thanks to [Chris Burns](https://www.youtube.com/@ChrisBurns3D) for the awesome llama!

 The majority of other assets came from [OpenGameArt](https://opengameart.org) and _most_ are CC0 licensed.